Universal chaotic dynamics from Krylov space: Non-chaotic spectrum

 which agrees with the numerical result displayed in Fig.~\ref{fig:NonChaotic}.
 This linear growth has the same rate as the growth in RMT at early times.
-We thus confirm that the linear growth of Krylov state complexity does not characterize chaos in the spectrum \footnote{We distinguish chaos in spectrum from chaos characterized by the exponentially decay of the OTOC, which is related to operators and locality \cite{Cotler:2017jue,Roberts:2016design}.}.
+We thus confirm that, when the reference state is the maximally entangled state, the linear growth of Krylov state complexity does not characterize chaos in the spectrum \footnote{We distinguish chaos in spectrum from chaos characterized by the exponentially decay of the OTOC, which is related to operators and locality \cite{Cotler:2017jue,Roberts:2016design}.}.

-However, at late times, the Krylov complexity from non-chaotic spectrum gradually slows down and reaches a plateau from below at $t\gtrsim L$, without going through a peak (see Fig.~\ref{fig:NonChaotic}), which is in contrast to the Krylov complexity in the GUE at late times (see Fig.~\ref{fig:KCGUE}).
+However, at late times, the Krylov complexity for a non-chaotic spectrum gradually slows down and reaches a plateau from below at $t\gtrsim L$, without going through a peak (see Fig.~\ref{fig:NonChaotic}), which is in contrast to the Krylov complexity in the GUE at late times (see Fig.~\ref{fig:KCGUE}).
 The absence of the peak in the Krylov complexity is due to the absence of the ramp in the transition probability.
 Recall that $\avg{\abs{\phi_n(it)}^2}<1-n/L$ due to the early plateau time and probability conservation, which bounds the complexity contributions from probability at large $n$.
-To describe this in detail, let us consider the saturated case, in which the wavefront reaches the $n$-th site at time $t$, i.e.$\avg{\abs{\phi_n(it)}^2}=1-n/L$ and $\avg{\abs{\phi_m(it)}^2}=1/L$ with $0\leq m< n$.
-With wavefront \eqref{shock}, the Krylov complexity is bounded from above by
+To describe this in detail, let us consider the saturated case, in which the shock reaches the $n$-th site at time $t$, {\it i.e.} $\avg{\abs{\phi_n(it)}^2}=1-n/L$ and $\avg{\abs{\phi_m(it)}^2}=1/L$ with $0\leq m< n$.
+With shock wave \eqref{shock}, the Krylov complexity is bounded from above by

 The bound monotonically grows from $0$ to $(L-1)/2$ when $n$ goes from $0$ to $L-1$ or $t$ goes from $0$ to $L$, and then it saturates.
 We may thus rule out the peak exceeding the saturated value $L/2$ in the Krylov complexity.